 However, with the arrival of Alexander in Egypt, the consumption of beer by Greek people increased greatly.
 Of even greater importance was the Greek economic expansion, which created a global market that had never before existed.

 Moreover, new methods of flavoring beer were invented: why?
 Because Greek knowledge about the production of the famous blonde drink brought to the ears of Egyptians new ideas and new aromas to be discovered.
 The addition of cheese during fermentation, for example, had never before been practised by the Egyptian brewers.

 Humble Lettuce Considered an Aphrodisiac by Egyptians

 Another very important food that we consume today but whose origins likely remain unknown is botargo.
 This is a food obtained by salting and drying the eggs of mullet, a type of fish which were plentiful in the Nile.

-Alexander’s army was amazed by the knowledge of the Egyptians about the preservation of these eggs and, above all, by their taste, so much so as to make a good stock of them, being a perfect food for the long journey to Asia.
+Alexander’s army was amazed by the knowledge of the Egyptians about the preservation of these eggs and, above all, by their taste.
+It was possible to make a good stock of them, and this was a perfect food for the long journey to Asia.

 Lettuce, which for Greeks and Romans was a food of little importance, was considered to be an aphrodisiac in the Egyptian world.
 It was mainly consumed raw and lightly seasoned.

-Therefore, the Greek food habit of eating raw and cooked vegetables with the addition of spices and cheese, together with the large-scale use of lettuce in Egypt, could have brought to light the ancestor of a kind of food we all consume today—salads.
+Therefore, the Greek habit of eating raw and cooked vegetables with the addition of spices and cheese, together with the large-scale use of lettuce in Egypt, could have brought about the ancestor of a kind of food we all consume today—salads.